-Coconut oil is also great for cradle cap as well as olive oil or jojoba oil if you prefer.
+Coconut oil is also great for baby dry scalp treatment as well as olive oil or jojoba oil if you prefer.
 You may even add in a drop or two of lavender essential oil to help loosen the flakes of cradle cap.

 Massage in this oil on affected areas and allow to penetrate for 10-15 minutes.
 Use a soft brush to lift away flakes and be sure to rinse well as oil left behind may clog baby’s pores and worsen the problem.

 Related: Gifts and Toys for 9 Year Old Girls

 Baking Soda for Cradle Cap Treatment